What Makes a Great Email Marketing Analytics Report

 Email List Growth

-As you’re building your client’s brand reputation, it’s essential to keep an eye on email list growth.
-A new email subscriber is golden: it’s most likely a marketing lead that’s already engaged and brand aware (which is one step further down the buyer's journey).
+As you’re building your client’s brand reputation, it’s essential to keep an eye on important metrics like email list growth rate and the number of new subscribers.

 Open Rate